asduser/wsh-logs-cleaner/README.md

 # wsh-logs-cleaner

-Simple useful VBScript for working with log-files.
+Simple useful VBScript for working with logs.

 <p>You can use that script for cleaning logs-folder by specifying certain parameters, which define script's behaviour.</p>